Berlin is the city that makes my heart skip a beat.

 There are two memorials dedicated, respectively, to murdered homosexual victims and to victims of Nazi euthanasia in camps during the Holocaust.
 We were not able to visit those unfortunately.

-We were able to visit the fourth memorial that is dedicated to the murdered Sinto and Roma victims during the Holocaust.
-The entire experience was quite chilling.
+We were able to visit the fourth memorial, Memorial to the Murdered Roma and Sinti. and the entire experience was quite chilling.

 © Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.